AnthonySugrim/Queensmediagroup/README.md

 ## Overview

-This website was created based on the Digital Silk website design, adapted for Queens Media Group's specific services and target audience.
+Queens Media Group's specific services and target audience.
 The site is designed to be fully responsive, SEO-optimized, and includes a built-in lead generation funnel.

 ## Features